Jollywatt/jollywatt.github.io/content/posts/daylight-hours.typ

   categories: ("interactive", "maths"),
   blurb: [
     How many hours are there between sunrise and sunset?
-    The Earth’s tilt makes this a fun geometry problem… ],
+    The Earth's tilt makes this a fun geometry problem… ],
 ))